Muir Woods National Monument

 Don’t Pass It Up

 If a visit to Muir Woods represents your only chance to get up close and personal with California’s redwoods, don’t pass it up.
 The tallest redwood here, a relative youngster less than 800 years old, tops out at more than 260 feet, more than 100 feet shorter than the tallest California redwood, but a trip here will give you a feeling for what is so special about this species.
-You may well leave more of a tree lover than before you arrived.
+You may well leave more of a tree lover than when you arrived.

 Getting Here

-From San Francisco, taking the Golden Gate Ferry from the Ferry Building or a Blue and Gold Fleet boat from Pier 41 to Sausalito and then catching the Muir Woods Shuttle is an enjoyable way to make this trip without a car.
+• Riding the Muir Woods Shuttle from Larkspur (where there’s free parking) or downtown Sausalito.
+Taking the Golden Gate Ferry from the Ferry Building in San Francisco to Sausalito, then catching the Muir Woods Shuttle, is an enjoyable way to make this trip without a car.
+Note: the shuttle is closed until Spring 2026.

 Great Marin County Hikes